built-on-openfin/workspace-starter/how-to/add-an-application-to-workspace/README.md

 * Launch an OpenFin Application using it's manifest file
 * Launch a native application

+### A note about this example

+This is an example of how to use dos to configure OpenFin Workspace.
+It's purpose is to provide an example.
+This is not a production server/setup and shouldn't be treated as such.
+Please use this as a guide and provide feedback.
+Thanks!
 ### Read more about [working with Workspace](https://developers.openfin.co/of-docs/docs/workspace-overview).